HSBNE/hsbne.github.com/admin/guests.md

 member is willing to supervise them with, and that the financial member themselves is entitled to use (for example via induction).

+A member may have two (2) accompanied guests.at any one point in time.

 ### Walk in Guests